CHAMPS Archives - Athletes for Hope

 Howard Women’s Lacrosse

 The February Team of the Month is the Howard women’s lacrosse team.
-The team was nominated by their peers for their consistent time spent volunteering at a local elemntary school where they are helping bring leadership skills, physical fitness and mental health lessons to children through the CHAMPS program.
+The team was nominated by their peers for their consistent time spent volunteering at a local elementary school where they are helping bring leadership skills, physical fitness and mental health lessons to children through the CHAMPS program.

 Howard women’s lacrosse has been visiting DCPCS – Brightwood Campus to conduct CHAMPS sessions.
 They have done four sessions with 2nd and 4th graders to discuss courage and honesty.
 The consistent visits have been invaluable to the children at the school and the women on the team have attended with such excitement and commitment.